Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 Moving on to the broad issues, the speech that I was given to read out today, as Ministers are wont to do in Adjournment debates, is not entirely appropriate to what was raised by the hon.
 Lady, notwithstanding the steers that were given to us.
 I am going to do what I think is known technically in the trade as winging it.

 Broadly, I think the hon.
 Lady raised four issues.
 On funding, I am sure she will understand that we stand apart slightly from the police funding in London.
-The best we can do is to provide significant and generous funding to the Mayor’s Office for Policing and Crime through the police funding settlement, and that is exactly what we did last year.
+The best we can do is provide significant and generous funding to the Mayor’s Office for Policing and Crime through the police funding settlement, and that is exactly what we did last year.
 The overall police funding package went up by about £1 billion to £15.2 billion, and a very significant proportion of that went to London.
 Much of that was to fund an uplift in police officers, as part of the 20,000 extra police officers we will be recruiting over the next three years.
 The Met allocation is 1,369, which is a lot.
 I know that recruitment has gone extremely well in the Metropolitan police, and numbers are up 4-point-something per cent. year on year.
 I am pleased to say that over 92% of those police officers are dedicated to frontline duties, which is a very high proportion.

 The hon.
 Lady rightly pressed me, and there will be more to come.
 That number is just the Met’s share of the first 6,000, and there are another 14,000 to recruit.
 I am hopeful we will be announcing the allocation of those soon.
 It has obviously got wrapped up in the discussions with Treasury colleagues in the spending review, but our commitment to recruiting those 20,000 is rock solid.
 Indeed, it is a bigger job than 20,000, because we actually have to recruit about 45,000 to backfill those who are retiring during that period to make sure we reach an extra 20,000.
 That will give us an extremely high number of police officers, not least in the capital.

-The resilience of the police has been incredible, frankly.
+The resilience of the police has been incredible.
 In many parts of the country, absence in police forces has dropped below pre-covid levels.
 It is almost as if police officers across the country wanted to step forward and do their bit at this time of national crisis in a way that they perhaps have not done in the past.
 Many a detective has squeezed into their uniform and got out on the frontline to do their bit for the national effort to fight crime.

 There have also been other impacts.
 Some of the demonstrations that we have seen, especially in central London, have had an impact on the police, particularly in terms of the extractions that the hon.
-Lady mentioned, not least because many of those disputes take place out of normal hours—at weekends or whatever—and require overtime, which mean that rest days or holidays are missed that have to be caught up.
+Lady mentioned, not least because many of those disputes take place out of normal hours—at weekends or whatever—and require overtime, which means that rest days or holidays are missed that have to be caught up.
 There becomes a backlog of time not spent policing that is absorbed by that public order duty.
 We also find that has an impact on the workforce, because, frankly, they become tired.
-If an officer is busy out fighting crime and then they are called to a demonstration in central London to do their public order duty, often it means they miss that downtime with their friends, their family, or whatever it might be.
+If an officer is busy out fighting crime and then they are called to a demonstration in central London to do their public order duty, it often means they miss that downtime with their friends, their family, or whatever it might be.
 They become tired and weary, and that has to be rectified, too.

 The Minister makes the point about demonstrations this summer, and obviously I am aware that there have been quite a few.
 I just wonder whether there have been significantly more than there normally are in any given year.
-Should the resourcing plan perhaps not take account of that, in as much as if people are being called to these additional duties, the resourcing plan should have enough in it to reflect, as he says, the rest days that they then need to catch up on?
+Should the resourcing plan perhaps take account of that, inasmuch as if people are being called to these additional duties, the resourcing plan should have enough in it to reflect, as he says, the rest days that they then need to catch up on?

 I do not think that there have been appreciably more demonstrations.
 In fact, we may well have seen years in the past when there were bigger demonstrations.
 However, a lot of the demonstrations this year took place against the backdrop of covid and, as they say in policing, had “potential” and therefore required that a greater potential resource might be appropriate.
 If the police have intelligence or a sense that a public order situation might get a little out of hand, frisky, or even turn violent, there will often be police officers held in reserve elsewhere, away from the action, to be called up, should they be required.
 They may well be wearing more body armour or protective equipment just in case things, as they say, kick off.
 We have seen that once or twice this summer, sadly.